ministryofjustice/technical-risk-measures/README.md

 Criteria
 - When do licences expire?
 - When will major dependencies go out of support?
-- When were general dependency updates last applied?
-- When were the oldest unapplied security patches released?
+- When was the oldest unapplied version of any dependency released?
 - When does the support contract expire?
 - When do the next relevant legislation changes come into effect that are not already implemented?
 (GDPR/Accessibility/specific to service)
 - Are we actively preventing degradation over time?